krzysztoftalar/portfolio-website/README.md

 ### Overview

-The Deployment consists of two parts.
+The Deployment consists of two parts: **infrastructure_deployment.yml** and **application_deployment.yml**.
 First, the Application Infrastructure is deployed, and then the SPA application itself.
 The developer creates a pull request to the master branch that starts the deployment process as shown in the [Deployment Architecture](#deployment-architecture) figure.
 Two rules have been created for the master branch:

 - require a pull request before merging,
 - require status checks to pass before merging: `Infrastructure Deployment` and `Application Deployment / Build and Deploy`.

 After successfully deploying the SPA application to the preview environment, the developer can test the website and merge the pull request, which triggers:

 - the same deployment process as before, but this time to the production environment,
-- remove the temporary (preview) environment.
+- remove the temporary (preview) environment: **close_pull_request.yml**.

 ### Application Deployment configuration